-An EDEKA Paschmann supermarket in Düsseldorf has become the first store in Germany to benefit from the new Philips’ indoor positioning system.
+An Edaka Paschmann supermarket in Düsseldorf has become the first store in Germany to benefit from indoor positioning technology.

 In collaboration with Favendo, Philips has developed a new smartphone app that gives shoppers access to location-based services, helping them to find items in the store, down to an accuracy of 30cm.